-Organization – Well organized, marked course (was worried I'd get lost and don't speak Czech but had no problems).
+Organization – Well organized, marked course and great support.
 Grade: A

 Aid-stations - Many aid stations, fully stocked.
-No Gatorade.
-Fun volunteers.
-Grade: B
+Plenty of water and electrolites.
+Grade: A

-Swag – Nice medal and dri-fit short sleeve shirt.
-Grade: B+
+Swag – Nice medal and dri-fit long sleeve shirt.
+Grade: A